daos-stack/daos/docs/QSG/docker.md

 Hugetlb:               0 kB
 ```

-#### Note:
+### Note:

 Huge pages are supported by all containerized Linux distributions.
 However support of huge pages
-with DAOS and its dependencies re not working for some Linux distribution.only the following distributions have
+with DAOS and its dependencies are not working for some Linux distribution.
+Only the following distributions have
 been validated:
 - [rockylinux/rockylinux:8.4](https://hub.docker.com/r/rockylinux/rockylinux)
 - [centos:centos8](https://hub.docker.com/_/centos) official docker images.